Technical and Casual Writing

 Hosting raw files was surprisingly involved.
 I had to upload them to Google Drive, then create a public sharing link, and it still required the viewer to log in to their Google account.
 If the user was a G-Suite user, their admin had to approve Google sites; otherwise, viewing this site required logging out of their G-suite accounts.
 IIM Indore didn’t allow Google Sites initially, but surprisingly IT Department changed this once I emailed them about it.

 Google search didn’t index all my blog posts.
 I tried manually injecting some links in Google Console, but it was a prolonged process as Google took around a week to review each link submitted manually.
-I also didn’t have access to the robots.txt file that could direct crawlers to each page.
+I also didn’t have access to the robots.txt

 Sometime last year, I heard about Blogdown.
 I tried it twice and had failed both times — using so many systems together was confusing.
 Two months ago, Alison Hill’s fantastic talk “Introduce yourself online using blogdown and Hugo Apèro” came up in my YouTube recommendations, and I followed the screencast step-by-step.
 I was up and running with Blogdown!

 I ported all but a few blog posts from my old website to the new for the content.
 The new site looked different and was much faster than Google Sites.
-Another good part was that indexing on search engines was much easier as I had manual control over the robots.txtfile.
+Another good part was that indexing on search engines was much easier as I had manual control over the robots.txt

 With this current system, I have my casual writing and publishing part figured out.
 I am still pondering on how to proceed with scientific writing.